Alfresco/docs-alfresco/content-services/latest/using/share/dashboard.md

     > **Tip:** On your dashboard you can resize most dashlets - just click on the bottom of a dashlet then drag up and down to resize it.

-## Setting your home page
+## Setting your home page {#sethomepage}

 Your default Alfresco Share home page is your user dashboard, but you can set it to be any page in Share that you have access to.

 This can save you time if most of your work is done from a specific Share location, by taking you straight to that screen every time you sign in.

 1. Go to the page that you want to be your home page.